codeapples/cleanlang-template/README.md

 Building options can be configured in `nitrile.yml` config file.

 #### Language server
 Dev container comes with a preinstalled language server [Eastwood](https://gitlab.com/top-software/eastwood).
-[Clean](https://marketplace.visualstudio.com/items?itemName=TOPSoftware.clean-vs-code) extension should be installed inside dev container in order for language server to work.
+Also a [Clean](https://marketplace.visualstudio.com/items?itemName=TOPSoftware.clean-vs-code) extension has to be installed inside dev container in order for language server to work.

 Mind that `Eastwood` requires you to list all source directories in `eastwood.yml` config file, including external libraries.
 So if you add more dependencies to your project make sure to specify correct path to the dependency's source code.